KKR and JIC take Japan's Topcon private for $2.31 billion

 TOKYO :U.S.-based private equity firm KKR and Japanese state-backed fund Japan Investment Corp (JIC) will acquire medical gear maker Topcon in a tender offer buyout worth 348 billion yen ($2.31 billion), KKR said on Friday.

-Private equity deals in Japan have been booming as corporate governance reforms and increasingly vocal activist shareholders push more companies to go private and carve out non-core business operations.
+Private equity deals in Japan have been booming as corporate governance reforms and increasingly vocal activist shareholders push more companies to go private.

+KKR will hold the majority interest and JIC a minority interest, while Topcon president and chief executive Takashi Eto will also participate in the tender offer.

+It is the first time that JIC, which is overseen by Japan's trade ministry, has teamed up with a global private equity firm, a JIC spokesperson said.

 The tender offer price of 3,300 per share marks a 5.4 per cent premium on Topcon's closing price of 3,130 yen on Friday and a 99.5 per cent premium over the simple average closing price of Topcon's stock for the 12 months up to December 9, 2024, KKR said.